Bootstrap 5 is in alpha, very close to beta. Read my 3 reasons why I’m extra excited about this version. You will love reason number 1.

 I send a newsletter each week with simple tips for you to improve your website.

-I’ve used Bootstrap in many of my web apps, and I can’t wait to update the different web apps to Bootstrap 5.
+I’ve used Bootstrap in many of my web apps I’ve built over the years, and I can’t wait to update the different web apps to Bootstrap 5.

 To sum everything up, I’m really excited about this update, and I can’t wait to start using Bootstrap 5.
 The faster loading time, the new endless features and better documentation all adds up to a brand new world within CSS frameworks.
 I believe Bootstrap took a huge step in the right direction with this update.